RomainTrm/YourCodeAsACrimeSceneExercices/Readme.md

 ### Generate a Version-Control log

 - Mining logs (note this time we also set a begining date to limit the scope we want to analyze): `git log --pretty=format:'[%h] %an %ad %s' --date=short --numstat --before=2013-09-05 --after=2012-01-01 > hib_evo.log`
-- Genreate evolutions log: `maat.bat -l hib_evo.log -c git -a summary`
+- Genreate evolutions log: `maat -l hib_evo.log -c git -a summary`

 ### Choose a Timespan for your analyses